redhat-developer/kam/docs/test/test-guide.md

 * Tags

     Use tags to ensure that scenarios and features containing at least one of the selected tags are executed.
 To select particular feature, you can use its name as a tag.
-For example, the basic.feature contains @automated tag through which it can be selected and run with the following command: `make e2e GODOG_OPTS=--tags=basic`.
+For example, the basic.feature contains @basic tag through which it can be selected and run with the following command: `make e2e GODOG_OPTS=--tags=basic`.
 There are also a few special tags used to indicate specific subsets of e2e tests.
 These are the following:

 * Paths